vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/031/10_vAtasya_yuktAntsuyujashchidashvAnkavishchideSho.md

 title = "10"

 +++
 The devī́svádhitiḥ in pāda a is much disputed, and for good reason.
 The stem svádhiti- means ‘axe, hatchet’, but the presence of such an implement here is puzzling.
 Geldner, flg.
-Sāy., wants to take this instance of the stem as independent and equivalent to svadhā́- ‘autonomous power’.
+Sāyaṇa., wants to take this instance of the stem as independent and equivalent to svadhā́- ‘autonomous power’.
 Given the occurrence of svadhā́- in 4a and the derived possessive adj. svadhā́van- in pāda d of this same vs., it is hard not to suspect some connection.
 On the other hand, svádhiti- ‘axe’ is too well established for that sense not to be the first reading, or at least to intrude, and, furthermore, pāda a is twinned with b, which also contains a thing not a quality (and is also a pun).

 I therefore think we are dealing with a pun.
 On the one hand, even the “heavenly hatchet,” which sounds like a formidable weapon, bows to powerful Indra.